Most people use AI the wrong way. And that's a real shame.

 And that is exactly where the solution lies.
 If the result depends on how well you explain something, then it's a skill.
 And skills can be learned.

 The thread running through all of this is simple: the better you explain, the better AI helps you.
 Anyone who knows how to build up a request, how to give context, how to steer when the answer isn't right yet, gets far more out of it.
 Not because that person is more technical, but because they have learned how to ask.
+That is exactly what we teach in Effective AI at Work.

 This isn't about programming or clever "prompt tricks".
 It's a way of thinking and communicating.
 You wouldn't explain what you want to a bright intern in three words and then expect a perfect report.
 With AI, most people do exactly that.
 And then they're surprised when it falls short.
+And once such a model starts acting instead of answering, the game changes again.

 Why "just giving it a go" doesn't get you far enough

 "We do use AI, you know."
 That's often true.
 People open a chat window, type a question and get something back.
 But that's usually where it stops.
 They stay stuck at the level of one-off questions and miss the step towards really working with the thing.
+What you may and may not do with such a tool at work is a separate story, by the way.

 The problem is that this plateau is invisible.
 You don't know what you're missing.
 After all, you have never seen how good it can be.
 The difference between "it works a bit" and "this saves me hours every week" isn't a better model.
 It's someone handing you the right tools.
+You can measure for free where your organisation stands today with the AI Adoption Scan.

 And that difference isn't only in your work.
 The same skill that makes you more productive at the office helps you at home: drafting a letter, looking something up, wording a difficult email, helping your child with school.
 The same skill, at work and in your private life.